 There will be only one alternate midterm exam for the second midterm to accommodate students who missed the midterm1 and midterm2 exam on regular dates or really need such special accommodation for an unavoidable reason.
 If any student misses the midterm1 exam, the weight (25%) will be reallocated to the midterm 2, provided student agree to write a cumulative mid term exam covering both midterm1 and midterm2 materials.
-The similar accommodation will be offered to those students who wrote the midterm1 exam but missed the midterm2 exam.
-Those students may opt to transfer midterm 2 weight (25%) to the final exam provided they agree to write a version of the final exam with equal weights (40 % questions from midterm 2 chapters, 40% questions from after midterms chapters and only 20% questions from midterm1 chapters) between midterm2 and after midterms chapters.
+The similar accommodation will be offered to those students who wrote the midterm1 exam but missed the midterm $2 \exp(25\%)$ to the final exam provided they agree to write a version of the final exam with equal weights (40 % questions from midterm 2 chapters, 40% questions from after midterms chapters and only 20% questions from midterm1 chapters) between midterm2 and after midterms chapters.
 Most importantly, due to the departmental maximum weight transfer rule, the final exam's weight (after reallocation) should not exceed 70%.
 If a student misses both midterm exams and alternate midterm2 as well, only 30 % out of missed 50% will be transferred to the final exam.
 For the remaining 20% grade component, a student has to accept a 0 (Zero) grade.
 No alternate assignment or activity will be offered to makeup this 20%.
 Also note, the course director might not allow a student to defer midterm1 to the following term because of some restrictions imposed by the School's policy.